laynep/LearnAsYouGoEmulator/doc/source/examples/custom_emulator.rst

 Custom Emulators
 ================

-This example shows how to build a custom emulator by defining a subclass of :class:`learn_as_you_go.emulator.BaseEmulator`.
+This example shows how to build a custom emulator by defining a subclass of :class:`layg.emulator.BaseEmulator`.

 The emulator simply learns the mean and standard deviation of the supplied training data.